majek/idea/site/042-million-packets/main.md

   boxes have a multi-queue 10G network card by Solarflare, with 11 receive queues configured.
 More on that later.

-* The source code of the test programs is available here.
-TODO
+* The source code of the test programs is available: [`udpsender`](https://github.com/majek/dump/blob/master/how-to-receive-a-million-packets/udpsender.c), [`udpreceiver`](https://github.com/majek/dump/blob/master/how-to-receive-a-million-packets/udpreceiver1.c).

 Before we begin